Phoenix - College of Nursing Scholarships

 success rate

-About 99% of BSN alumni are employed, pursuing an advanced degree or doing volunteer work within six months of graduation.
+100% of BSN alumni are employed, pursuing an advanced degree or volunteering in a service program within six months of graduation.

 8,800